JKcodes1/JKcodes1/README.md

 * and Django,
 and I continuously develop my skills.

-The latest portfolio project in Flask is https://monthlybudgetportfolioproject.herokuapp.com/

 Other interesting projects:
 * Store Management https://github.com/JKcodes1/StoreManagementDatabase
 * Guess the Number https://github.com/JKcodes1/GuessTheNumber - top tip, the best way to find the solution is to follow binary search algorithm logic